 Random case analysis (RCA) involves the discussion of a selected medical record with a peer.
-It has been extensively used for education purposes in Australian GP training [1].
-A fundamental aspect of RCA is that the selection of the clinical record is not directed by the clinician having their records reviewed.
-This 'random' selection makes RCA useful in identifying deficits in a clinician's skills or knowledge that they may not be aware of.
+It has been used for education purposes in Australian GP training [1].
+A fundamental aspect of RCA is that the selection of the clinical record is by not directed by the clinician having their records reviewed.
+This 'random' selection makes RCA is useful in identifying blind spots or 'unknown unknowns' in a clinician's skills or knowledge.
+The use of peer feedback in group sessions has been shown to be a powerful motivator of behaviour change [2]

 RCA has been found to be particularly useful in teaching and assessing clinical reasoning.
 When making diagnostic or management decisions, a GP considers the patient's concerns, medical history, social history, the strength of the evidence for various management options, and the available resources to manage the patient.
 This complex reasoning task is sometimes referred to as "the art of general practice" or "thinking like a GP thinks."
-This skill cannot be learnt in a textbook.
+This skill cannot be learned in a textbook.
 It can be developed through the discussion that occurs during RCA about contextual factors influencing the decision that was made in the case being reviewed.

 RCA also has utility in teaching and assessing medical record keeping.
-The standard for medical notes is that they should be adequate to enable another practitioner to continue patient care [2, 3].
+The standard for medical notes is that they should be adequate to enable another practitioner to continue patient care [3, 4].
 RCA offers an opportunity for practitioners to consider whether the records reviewed meet this standard.